1hostjs/hosting/README.md

 # ⚠️ This repository is a beta and under constant change.
 Use at your own risk.
+We are ***NOT RESPONSIBLE*** for any damages caused.
 ## 1host-next - _The next version of 1host_
 ### Get started
 Install 1host